-Content of the class Time Exercices Objectives Instructions Observations Hydration break 3' Break to drink water teach children the importance of drinking during physical activity, decrease the cardiac rhythm, and focus on the rest of the class To go drink, the kids need to have a ritual.
+Content of the class Time Exercices Objectives Instructions Observations Hydration break 3, Break to drink water teach children the importance of drinking during physical activity, decrease the cardiac rhythm, and focus on the rest of the class To go drink, the kids need to have a ritual.
 So always impose the same ritual that consists of walking to your bottle instead running, don't drink in the tatami, don't play with the water.
 Children will have tendency to go running, that's why you need to make a child in each lesson responsible.
 Make one kid remember the rules before the pause, and the same monitor the others.
-Technical part 25' Activity 1 - Find buddies + command game Activity 2 - Balance game Activity 3 - Opposition game: Get up game + initiation randori ne-wasa Activity 4 - The crocodile and the crabs Activity 1 - The goal is that children learn how to balance and also start the contact between children.
+Technical part 25' Activity 1 - Find buddies + command game Activity 2 - Balance game: Get up game + initiation randori ne-wasa Activity 4 - The crocodile and the crabs Activity 1 - The goal is that children learn how to balance and also start the contact between children.
 Activity 2 - The goal is to learn how to balance with both feet on the ground and have a good posture.
 Activity 3 - The children learn how to have contact and to start confrontation.
 Activity 4 - The goal is to have fun, but to also practice the movements they learned during the class, this time with speed.
 Activity 1 - This game has 2 orders: Flamingo and elephants.
 When you call out 'flamingo' they have to stand in one leg and stay still.
-When you call out 'flephants' they have to form a trunk with their hands and find another trunk (a buddy).
+When you call out 'elephants' they have to form a trunk with their hands and find another trunk (a buddy).
 Adjustment: You add the order 'sandwich' where the children have to be with three persons, like a sandwich.
 Activity 2 - Children are standing on 2 feet facing each other.
 They will touch hands and try to get each other out of balance (without pushing too hard or throwing!)
 The goal for the children is to keep the feet in a line.
 If they move 1 or 2 feet to the back or front, the other child earns a point.
 Adjustment: You add a ball.
 Both are touching the ball, and will try to move it the same way as with the hand.
 Activity 3 - One child is holding the other child on the floor at the level of the chest.
 The goal for the child that is being hold is to get up, the goal of the child that is holding, is obviously to keep the other down.
 Activity 4 - You have 2 crocodiles.
-Each time a crocodile touches a little crab, the crab becomes a crocodile.
-The little crabs cannot run (they need to move like little crabs, so sideways) and the crocodiles need to move at hand and knees.
+Each time a crocodile.
+Each time a crocodiles need to move at hand and knees.
 Crabs cannot jump, and crocodiles cannot get up.
 If they go out of the limited zone they become a crocodile.
 In the end you will only have crocodiles left.
 Activity 1 - Make sure that the goal of the game is clear.
 Make sure that when searching a buddy, all children have someone.
 Activity 2 - It's really important that they can't hit the other person.
 First, they have to touch hands, after they can start pushing Activity 3 - It's important to be clear in your directions and explain the role of the child clearly.
 They cannot grab the neck or head.
 The one that is getting up, can't throw the other.
 Activity 4 - The area of the game must be limited, for security reasons.
 Make sure the safety rules are clear to the children for avoid accidents